lacanoid/datalink/docs/functions.md

 ### dlpreviouscopy( datalink ) → datalink

+Return previous version of the datalink, if available.
+Updating a `RECOVERY YES` datalink column with the previous value of the datalink will cause datalinker to restore previous version of file contents as well.

 Establish token value for a datalink, either by looking at the token embedded in the URL or by generating a new one.

 ### dlnewcopy( datalink [ , has_token integer ] ) → datalink